-HARICA must check for a CAA record for each dNSName in the subjectAltName extension of the certificate to be issued, according to the procedure in RFC 6844, following the processing instructions set down in RFC 6844 for any records found.
+HARICA must check for DNS CAA records for each dNSName in the subjectAltName extension of the certificate to be issued, according to the procedure in RFC 6844 as amended by Errata 5065.
+If HARICA decides to issue a certificate that includes a dNSName, it MUST do so within the TTL of the CAA record, or 8 hours, whichever is greater.